 Phipps: Sir Cedric!
 Sir Cedric!
 Good news.
-We've finally found an heir!
+I do believe we've found an heir!

 Sir Cedric Willingham: That's wonderful, Duncan.
-Who is he?
+Who is it?

 Phipps: His name is Jones.
 Ralph Jones.

 Phipps: Well.
 He has his strengths and his weaknesses.
-You see, he's ...
-American.
+You see... he's an American.

 This film provides examples of: